 Harold was a natural righty — the loss of two fingers from that hand necessitated an increased mobility with his left hand.
 He gained that, and became essentially ambidextrous, through intensive handball training.
 Always a fan of the sport, he increased his practice, and this timing and focus, so necessary to that game, made it such that he could do anything with his left hand now, even sign his autograph — and, this he did, on-screen, many times.

 Harold Lloyd NEVER publicly talked about the loss of the fingers on that fateful August afternoon.
 Sure, he talked about the accident, plenty of times, often calling himself “a most fortunate unfortunate.”
+However, a letter, written by Harold to Pathe during his recuperation, seems to be the only public acknowledgment of the loss of his fingers.
 But, the fingers were not an issue, and he never mentioned it, even in his 1928 autobiography, An American Comedy.
 The logic behind this, in Lloyd’s mind, was quite sound: he did not want his growing audiences to come to see his films out of pity, or sympathy, or curiosity.
 He desired an audience that purely desired good, clean laughter — and that’s what they got, always.

 Which makes Harold Lloyd a pretty remarkable man, and a worthy role model.
 Consider, for a second, the potential at the box office — this accident, and his eventual recovery from it, could have been a financial bonanza, and could have resulted in tremendous publicity, as well as serving as a source of immense inspiration for his fans (“Gee, if Harold Lloyd can get along with only eight fingers, then I can get through…”).
 Lloyd, always a humble man, did not want such publicity, or such notoriety.
 He simply wanted to make audiences laugh, and provide inspiration through his on-screen character, not his off-screen self.
 He desired, always, to keep the character and the man separate — that is why, only two times after he shed the Lonesome Luke persona, did he take his glasses off on-screen (in Pinched , and, with his back to the camera, in Professor Beware ).